The Importance of a Wrap SPD with Regard to ERISA

 Why do I need help with a Wrap SPD?

 ERISA lays out very specific requirements regarding the content, formatting, delivery, and deadline of the SPD, and the Department of Labor recently increased their ERISA audit frequency to make sure these rules are being followed.
 These requirements are also subject to consistent changes, making it more difficult for employers to remain compliant on their own.

-The most recent change came on April 1st: a new regulation said employer sponsored plans subject to ERISA and providing a benefit contingent on a disability determination will need to comply with new rules finalized by the Department of Labor.
+The most recent change came on April 1, 2018: a new regulation that requires employer sponsored disability plans subject to ERISA to provide a benefit contingent on a disability determination and to comply with new rules finalized by the Department of Labor.
 You don’t want to be left to make the necessary adjustments on your own – that’s when compliance mistakes are likely to occur.

 BASIC simplifies the task of generating your Wrap SPD.
 Our ERISA attorney and plan document specialists deliver consultative support for your Fully-Insured or Self-Insured SPD requirements.
 BASIC is committed to ensuring all of our ERISA Essentials Clients remain compliant with any new DOL regulation.
 That is why we updated each ERISA Essentials client Wrap SPD and Wrap Plan Documents to reflect the final rule for disability claims filed after April 1, 2018.
 Our stand-alone Wrap SPD clients can elect to receive a Summary Material Modifications (SMM) from their Regional Director.
 With the increased DOL ERISA audits you can rest-easy knowing your company is fully compliant.